DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README.md

 ### 💡 **Example:**

-Trusted Advisor finds unused EBS volumes or idle EC2 instances.
+Trusted Advisor finds unused EBS volumes or idle EC2 instances. <br>
-→ Suggests deleting them to save cost.
+→ Suggests deleting them to save cost. <br>
 → It may also warn that an S3 bucket is **publicly accessible**, violating security best practices.

 ---